Pitch it perfect; tents for this and that

 Rooftop camping can most certainly be an exciting experience if you’re more of a road-tripping kind of camper.
 “Stepping away from the traditional tents where you sleep on the ground at muddy, rocky or less-than-ideal campsites, rooftop tents offer you the experience of sleeping while elevated off the ground.” says Malicky

 They can be set up anywhere your car can go, only that you have to ensure that your car has roof bars for attaching the tent and is strong enough to handle a tent packed with many campers.
 Other desirable features are that it easily opens up and folds backdown and it comes with a ladder to help you access the car roof.

 “The biggest impediments of this tent is that its associated with a higher price tag and heavy bulk.
 Additionally, the tent can consume a lot of space limiting campers from carrying bikes or a roof box.” he adds.

 Pop Up Tents

-Pop-up tents, as the name suggests, are designed to pop up when opened without much intervention.
+Pop-up tents, as the title suggests, are designed to pop up when opened without much intervention.
 You then fix it to the ground for stability.
 Its design is well known among campers for its simplicity, flexibility and ability to accommodate up to two people.

 This category is ideal for minimalists or camping in situations where sleeping on the ground is not an option due to wet or rocky uneven surfaces.
-Hammock tents, as the name suggests, are suspended off the ground with two straps tied to two trees opposite each other.
+Hammock tents, as the title suggests, are suspended off the ground with two straps tied to two trees opposite each other.
 This feature offers better protection from animals and more comfort when sleeping out in the rough wild.

 Most come with built-in bug nets and a roof to protect you from bugs and the rain.
 It is very easy to set it up and becomes very small when packed down.